-- 1. Remove the door (C) from its hinges and lay it on a soft, flat surface. - 2.
-Remove the four screws (A) and the four glass retainers (B). - 3.
+- 1. Remove the door (E) from its hinges and lay it on a soft, flat surface. - 2.
+Remove the screws (A), the glass retainers (B), and the metal frames (C). - 3.
 Remove the glass (D).
 If it is damaged install a new one in place.
-The replacement glass must have a gasket all around. - Inspect the glass gasket (E).
-If it is damaged change the gasket. - 5.
+The replacement glass must have a gasket all around (see procedure below). - 4.
 Reinstall the glass, being careful to centre the glass in the door and not to over-tightening the retaining screw.